 In addition to the Area B1 and B2 outcomes, one of the following outcomes should be addressed.
+As measured by students being able to:

-1. Use methods from science and/or engineering to perform investigations and to collect data in a lab or field setting.

-2. Use appropriate methods to generate and analyze empirical data, draw conclusions about living or physical systems being studied, and critically evaluate the methods, hypotheses, and logic used to understand a system being examined.
+- 1. Use methods from science and/or engineering to perform investigations and to collect data in a lab or field setting. - 2.
+Use appropriate methods to generate and analyze empirical data, draw conclusions about living or physical systems being studied, and critically evaluate the methods, hypotheses, and logic used to understand a system being examined.